JNRowe/jnrowe.github.io/about.rst

 :description: Short introduction to the things you can find on this site

-The main purpose of this site is a dumping ground for things that either not important enough or too incomplete to warrant their own location.
+The main purpose of this site is a dumping ground for things that either not important enough for, or too incomplete to warrant, their own location.

 Site links
 ----------